 Complementary approaches for those with menstrual migraine include:

 - Lifestyle factors

 - Hormonal balancing

-If there is an imbalance of estrogen in relation to progesterone then a healthy diet is the first step (in fact it should be one of the first steps for all migraine patients).
-What we eat, plays a huge role in your overall health and wellbeing.
+Most women with menstrual migraine have a healthy hormonal balance.
+However, if there is an imbalance of estrogen in relation to progesterone then a healthy diet is the first step (in fact it should be one of the first steps for migraine patients).
+What we eat plays a huge role in our overall health and wellbeing.

-If you experience migraine attacks then you diet becomes especially important.
+If you experience migraine attacks then your diet can be important.

 We hear all the time from the health community something like ‘eat a varied and well-balanced diet to help prevent disease’.
-But it’s been said so many times we can become numb to this important advice.
+It’s been said so many times we can become numb to this important advice.

-To complicate things, some otherwise healthy foods may also act as trigger foods.
-Finding out which foods trigger attacks can be difficult.
+To complicate things, some healthy foods may also act as triggers.
+Finding out which foods trigger attacks is not always easy.